flosell/lambdacd/doc/walkthrough.md

 ### Poking around

 After all this setup, lets really get started.
 First of all, we need a new project to develop our pipeline: `lein new lambdacd pipeline-tutorial` will create a new project for you, already set up with some sensible defaults and ready to run.

-So let's run it: `cd` ito the newly created `pipeline-tutorial` directory and run `lein ring server`.
-After a few seconds, this will start up a server listening on port 3000 and your browser will pop up, with the overview-page showing your pipelines current state.
+So let's run it:
+`cd` ito the newly created `pipeline-tutorial` directory and run `lein run`.
+After a few seconds, this will start up a server listening on port 8080.
+Open [http://localhost:8080](http://localhost:8080) to see the overview-page showing your pipelines current state.
 Click on the first step (it's a manual trigger) to start the pipeline.
 Now things start to move and you see a running build.

 ### Pipeline Structure

 But where did this all come from?

 Let's find out.
 Open `src/pipeline_tutorial/pipeline.clj`.
 This is where your pipeline lives.
 Specifically, `pipeline-def`.
 This contains a list of clojure functions that are being executed during a pipeline-run.
 So in this case, it first calls the function `wait-for-manual-trigger` from the `lambdacd.manualtrigger` namespace.
 This is a function LambdaCD provides to implement the trigger functionality you just saw.
 After this function returns (after you clicked the trigger), the `some-step-that-does-nothing`-function is called.
 This is a step that's defined by us (more on that in a minute).

 And after that?
 What is this list doing there with the `in-parallel`?

-You can probably already guess it: This is our way of nesting: Lists indicate that the first function in the list (`in-parallel` in this case) will take care of executing the nested steps.
+You can probably already guess it: This is our way of nesting:
+Lists indicate that the first function in the list (`in-parallel` in this case) will take care of executing the nested steps.
 We'll get into this in more detail later so for now, just believe me that this will execute the functions echoing "foo" and "bar" in parallel, waiting for both to finish and then continuing with the rest of the pipeline.

 ### The steps